The facts about Saint Patrick and why we celebrate

 - the colour green;

-The books on this page explore and explain some of these symbols.
+The St Patricks Day books on this page explore and explain some of these symbols.

 Baby’s First St Patrick’s Day is a lovely introduction to St Patrick’s Day for the littlest bookworms.
-A sturdy board book, this book contains clear, bright images of the symbols and activities which have come to be associated with St Patrick’s Day, along with a basic text (sometimes just one word) to explain them.
+This is a sturdy board book and contains clear, bright images of the symbols and activities which have come to be associated with St Patrick’s Day.
+The text to explain the illustrations is very basic text (sometimes just one word) so this is a perfect first book about St Patrick’s Day.

 Suggested for ages: 0-4 years